'It's personal': WSU preparing for former quarterback de Laura's Arizona Wildcats - NewsBreak

 Related

-Moscow Police to hold second press conference on Sunday after 4 University of Idaho students murdered near campus
+Moscow Police holding second press conference on Sunday after 4 University of Idaho students murdered near campus

-The press conference will be held at 3 p.m.
-PST.
-KREM 2 will stream the conference on KREM.com, KREM 2+ and the KREM 2 YouTube page.
+MOSCOW, Idaho — The Moscow Police Department (MPD) will hold a second press conference at 3 p.m.
+PST. on Sunday, Nov.
+20, just seven days after four University of Idaho students were murdered in their home near campus with a knife.
+The press conference will be taking place in...

 Hundreds gather in Coeur d'Alene for candlelight vigil to honor 4 students murdered near University of Idaho